 All staff should recognise that students with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-These additional barriers and challenges can include: assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and communication barriers and difficulties in overcoming these barriers.
+These additional barriers and challenges can include:

+- o assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - o communication barriers and difficulties in overcoming these barriers.

 Staff also need to be aware that children can abuse other children.
 This is generally referred to as peer on peer abuse.
 Peer on peer abuse can take many forms.
+This can include, but is not limited to:

+- bullying (including cyberbullying);

-This can include,but is not limited to,bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiating/hazing type violence and rituals.
+- o sexual violence and sexual harassment;

+- physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm;

+- sexting

+- initiating/hazing type violence and rituals.

 More information is provided under Appendix 1.

-The college has a student anti bullying policy in place to respond to initial peer on peer abuse.
-The following procedures should also be instigated when a student has been placed at risk of significant harm.
+The College has a Student Anti-Bullying Policy in place to respond to initial peer on peer abuse.
+If an incident of peer on peer abuse has caused or is likely to cause significant harm, this includes physical assault, sexual harassment, sexual assault/violence, the following procedure needs to be instigated.

+In all circumstances of student being at risk of or is likely to be at risk of signification harm the following procedures should also be instigated immediately.